Alcithoe: Description

 Alcithoe are large, benthic neogastropod marine snails.
 Species are predators, and all taxa undergo direct development.

+The shell is ovately fusiform.
+The spire is produced.
+The apex is papillary.
+The aperture is ovate and wide.
+The inner lip shows a spreading callus.
+The outer lip is dilated and subreflexed.

 Distribution

 Alcithoe species are found in seas surrounding New Zealand.
 There is a rich fossil record for the genus.

 Species

 Species within the genus Alcithoe include: